Why is it important?

 Pre-operative assessment should include:

-- A nutritional risk assessment – with referral to a dietitian or nutrition support team for appropriate nutritional support and/or supplementation
+- A nutritional risk assessment completed for all patients– with referral to a dietitian or nutrition support team for appropriate nutritional support and/or supplementation as required, including pre-surgical exclusive enteral nutrition

-- Reduction or stopping of medications including steroids and biological therapy where feasible
+- Reduction or stopping of medications including steroids where feasible

 - Resolution of sepsis following radiological intervention and antibiotic therapy